-5.1 Ma jor Pro ject Risks ----- ---- ----- ----- ------ -------
+5.1 Major Project Risks

 Identified Risks (risk identified by standard project risk management processes) Description Remedial Action There is a chance that loss/exit of key personnel within JP 2072 program will impact on Phase 2A core responsibilities due to limited project staffing.
 Introduction Into Service was delayed as far as allowable within defined IMR and FMR timeframes to alleviate pressure on staff.
-Contractor personnel were/are being engaged (5 to date) and liaising with other projects for potential access to Integrated Support Contracts.
-Early transition of activities to sustainment being pursued as far as possible (eg involvement in establishing support contracts).
-Responsibilities shared to promote cross skilling and reduce reliance on key persons.
-There is a chance that some Nodes need re-configuration to address fitness for purpose and safety considerations as part of Validation and Verification processes.
-Engagement with end users to determine intended/actual use and any deficiencies.
-Army and RAAF user requirements validation workshops were conducted with essential and desirable change requests documented for either: rectification of the nodes, or submission of enhancements to change approval process.
-As a result of the System Integration Assessment Report by Diggerworks this risk has been realised as an issue and has now been reported in Section 5.2.
-Emergent Risks (risk not previously identified but has emerged during 2016-17) Description Remedial Action N/A N/A 5.2 Major Project Issues Description Remedial Action The rollout of equipment as Nodes (that were identified under LAND 200 pre-IOC) have been affected by the absence of formal design acceptance prior to Phase 2A equipment selection and rollout.
-This was reflected in the delayed declarations of IMR/IOC and risks to the Technical Certification schedule.
-Some ancillaries were withheld from the planned IMR rollout to address issues, however there was no impact on the fundamental function of the capability.
-Preliminary Design Acceptance was delivered to ensure the safe use of equipment while the user workshops and Nodal Technical Certification process progressed to see the configurations completed.
-Note that all relevant equipment is already in service as components of other capabilities.
-This issue has been resolved by achieving Full Design Acceptance in December 2016.
-Some nodes need reconfiguration to address fitness for purpose and safety considerations as part of validation and verification processes.
-The project will consult with the Capability Manager to consider the necessary node reconfigurations concerned with weight and manpower distributions resulting from the system integration assessment report by Diggerworks.
-Any necessary changes will be endorsed by the Capability

-Manager.
+Contractor personnel were engaged and liaising with other projects for potential access to Integrated Support Contracts.
+Management of the Support Contracts and Specialist Military Equipment has transitioned to sustainment.
+Responsibilities are shared within Battlespace Communication Systems Program Office to promote cross skilling and reduce reliance on key persons.
+Emergent Risks (risk not previously identified but has emerged during 2017-18) Description Remedial Action N/A N/A

+5.2 Major Project Issues

+Description Remedial Action Some nodes need reconfiguration to address fitness for purpose and safety considerations as part of validation and verification processes.
+The project has consulted with the Capability Manager to consider the necessary node reconfigurations concerned with weight and manpower distributions resulting from the system integration assessment report by Diggerworks and the dismounted RTX amplifier.
+The project has raised an Application for Deviation as part of the Technical Certification process.
+Any necessary changes will be endorsed by the Capability Manager.

+Auditor-General Report No. 20 2018-19 2017-18 Major Projects Report

+Note